XiaoxiangGuanGFZ/kNN_MOF_cp/README.md

 ## How to use
 ### About the programm
 - the program is written in c, with the compiler: gcc version 6.3.0 (MinGW.org GCC-6.3.0-1)
-- to compile (in the command line / PowerShell with the path changed): `gcc main.c`
+- to compile (in the command line / PowerShell with the path changed): `gcc ./scr/main.c`
 - an executable application is generated: `a.exe`
-- execute in command line again to run the programm: `a.exe global_para.txt`
+- execute in command line again to run the programm: `./scr/a.exe ./data/global_para.txt`
 - attention: don't forget the file path of both a.exe and parameter file
 ### Global parameter file
 `global_para.txt` provides the key information controlling main behaviors of kNN_MOF_cp disaggregation, including file path and algorithm parameters.
-Detailed comments and explanation can be found in the example file `global_para.txt`.
+Detailed comments and explanation can be found in the example file `./data/global_para.txt`.
 Lines starting with the letter # are comment (invalid) lines.

 ### Multiple runs
 After compiling the programm, the generated executable application can be called from other portal (for instance Matlab, R or Python).
 Therefore, the disaggregation can be conducted for multiple times for the same or different inputs (daily rr data) by tailoring  `global_para.txt`.

-An example for multiple running by R is given here, see `multiple_runs.r`
+An example for multiple running by R is given here, see `./scr/multiple_runs.r`

 ## Paper related
 Xiaoxiang Guan, Katrin Nissen, Dung Viet Nguyen, Bruno Merz, Benjamin Winter, Sergiy Vorogushyn.
 Multisite temporal rainfall disaggregation using methods of fragments conditioned on circulation patterns. (under review)